kiefac/baristaEngine/README.md

 17. Type in your new package name and press Enter.
 18. Select the baristaEngine project and press F2.
 19. Type in your new project name and press Enter.
-20. Delete everything in onUserCreate except `return true;`.
+20. Delete everything in `onUserCreate` except `return true;`.
-21. Delete everything in onUserUpdate except `return true;`.
+21. Delete everything in `onUserUpdate` except `return true;`.
-22. Go to main and setup the constructFrame with your screen width, screen height, pixel width, and pixel height.
+22. Scroll down to `main` and setup the `constructFrame` with your viewport width, viewport height, pixel width, and pixel height.
 23. Start writing code!

 ## Missing functions?